-What Is Intro Apr on a Credit Card and How Can You Get the Most Out of It?
+What Is Intro Apr on a Credit Card?

 If you're a new credit card user, you've probably been offered an introductory APR (annual percentage rate).
 That might cause you to raise your eyebrows and wonder what exactly the term means.
 We’ve written this article to give you a full breakdown of what an APR is, what an introductory APR can do for you, and how to make the most of it.

 As you probably know, the APR is the rate of interest you’ll pay on your outstanding credit card balance.
 The crucial difference between the APR and the interest rate is that the APR includes all the extra fees that you might not have otherwise thought about.
 This rate can be variable or fixed, but in most cases it's variable.
 That means that the APR can change over time, typically in response to changes in the prime rate.

 An intro APR, on the other hand, is a promotional interest rate that credit card issuers offer to new cardholders.
 This introductory rate is usually lower than the standard APR, and it applies to purchases and balance transfers made during the introductory period.
 The intro period is typically 12 months, but it can range from 6 to 21 months.
 After the intro period ends, the APR goes up to the standard rate.